 The world is recycling.
-Companies from Coca-Cola to Tesla to Walmart have robust recycling programs and they make sure the world knows about it.
+Companies from Coca-Cola to Tesla to Walmart have robust recycling programs and they make sure the world knows about it through marketing.

 “As of 2020, 45 percent of consumers surveyed stated that they were interested in finding brands that were sustainable or environmentally responsible.
 Likewise, 44 percent of consumers stated that they were interested in brands that supported recycling.” – Statista